marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

         bar ();  /* Gotcha: this is not guarded by the "if".  */

-  In the case of mixed tabs and spaces, the warning uses the :option:`-ftabstop` = option to determine if the statements line up (defaulting to 8).
+  In the case of mixed tabs and spaces, the warning uses the :option:`-ftabstop=` option to determine if the statements line up (defaulting to 8).

   The warning is not issued for code involving multiline preprocessor logic